 If a state employee checks the "request acknowledgement box" when entering their pledge using the SECC e–Pledge system or when completing a paper pledge form, we also release the employee’s home address to the charity.

 We are required to make distributions to charities in the month following the end of each calendar quarter.
-For the 2012/2013 SECC we will cut checks in April, July, and October of 2013, with the final disbursement due in February, 2014.
-We withhold 8% of the amount pledged to a charity from the first disbursement, and we add their share of the interest income earned to the last disbursement.
+For the 2017/2018 SECC we will cut checks in April, July, and October of 2018, with the final disbursement due in February, 2019.
+We withhold 7% of the amount pledged from the first disbursement and we add the charity’s share of the interest income earned to the last disbursement.
 One-time contributions (cash, check, and credit card) are fully disbursed in the April check.

-If the charity requests a breakdown of their quarterly SECC check, we will e-mail them a spreadsheet showing their donors and the cumulative amount paid by each.
+If the charity wants a breakdown of their quarterly SECC check, we provide them credentials for an internet portal they access to obtain their donors' names and amounts.

-For example, if you make a pledge through the in the Fall of 2012 and pay your pledge in 2012 by check, cash or credit card, that contribution may be claimed as a deduction in tax-year 2012.
-However, if you make your SECC pledge in the Fall of 2012 and pay it through payroll deduction in 2013, that contribution would be claimed as a deduction in tax-year 2013.
+For example, if you make a pledge through the SECC to one or more charities in the Fall of 2017 and pay your pledge in 2017 by check, cash or credit card, that contribution may be claimed as a deduction in tax-year 2017.
+However, if you make your SECC pledge in the Fall of 2017, and pay it through payroll deduction in 2018, that contribution would be claimed as a deduction for tax-year 2018.